Johnson Brothers China: Vintage Patterns, Value, and How to Decorate With It

 Its timeless floral design and soft colors make Johnson Brothers Chintz a versatile choice for everyday styling and special occasions alike.
 Love floral cottagecore decor?
 See how I’ve used Johnson Brothers Chintz in a fall table setting, a vintage pie safe display, and even a cozy Christmas table, all starting with a $20 thrift store score:

 If you love the timeless charm of blue and white china, the Johnson Brothers Old Britain Castles Blue Tea and Toast pattern is a must-collect.
+Old Britain Castles is especially popular among collectors who love traditional blue and white English transferware.
 Featuring intricate illustrations of historic British castles, this design brings an elegant architectural element to any vintage dishware collection.
 I found a set of six tea and toast snack plates for just $10 at Vintage Market Days Vermont, a rare and exciting find I hadn’t seen before.
-While the matching teacups weren’t included, that’s part of the joy of collecting, mixing and matching it with other blue and white vintage pieces creates a layered, eclectic cottage-style table setting that feels both classic and personal.
+While the matching teacups weren’t included, that’s part of the joy of collecting, mixing and matching them with other blue and white vintage pieces creates a layered, eclectic cottage-style table setting that feels both classic and personal.

 Shop Old Britain Castles Blue